 - Enable Rich Pins

 The Pinterest business account is free to use and easy to set up.
 Click here for the steps to go from a personal account to a business account.
-The business account gives you access to your Pinterest analytics, which helps you to see which pins are performing well and gives you the choice to pay to promote a pin.
+The business account gives you access to your Pinterest analytics, which helps you to see which pins are performing well and gives you a choice to pay to promote a pin.
 Don’t forget to claim your website, which is simple:

 - In Pinterest, click on your settings menu at the upper right-hand corner of the screen.